autogluon/autogluon/docs/tutorials/multimodal/convert_data_to_coco_format.md

 The following is an example of one sample annotated with COCO format

-## Converting Pascal VOC dataset to MSCOCO format
+## Converting Pascal VOC dataset to COCO format
 Pascal VOC is another very popular dataset for object detection, and it also follows its own data format.
 We provide an example script to easily convert VOC dataset to COCO format.